Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: Morality

 You can also model how cooperation evolves under diminishing returns.
 Results from this modeling similarly indicate that cooperation and fairness are facilitated by diminishing returns.
-See appendix \ref{sec:evoMod}, and cf.\ Jean-Baptiste Andr{\'e} and Nicolas Baumard's \cite{andre11}.
+See appendix \ref{sec:evoMod}, and cf.\ Andr{\'e} and Baumard \cite{andre11}.